 Identification Requirement: If you plan to partake in the samples at the wineries and breweries we visit, you must bring along a state-issued identification or passport.
 While this is Wisconsin and we have some of the most liberal alcohol laws in the nation, an individual must be age 21 or over to consume alcoholic beverages.
 We have found in some states children cannot even be present in wineries and/or breweries, not true in Wisconsin.
 Children are allowed at the businesses we will visit but anyone planning to consume alcohol will need to present a state-issued identification.

 What should I wear for the tour?
 Of course, we ask you to plan accordingly for the weather.
 We do ask all participants to wear appropriate shoes, covering your feet entirely, suitable for short walks and uneven surfaces.
 Please, no flip-flops.
 Your clothing may have lingering odors of farm life but those odors should dissipate (or if you really enjoy, feel free to refrain from ever washing them again!).
 You won’t be asked to clean any calf pens or slop any hogs, but you will be on active farms so don’t wear your best evening attire.
 Also, some of the tour may be in the elements of outdoor weather, so please plan accordingly.
+The wind blows around the UTV, if you have longer hair, you may want to consider pulling it back into a pony tail or secure it with a well-fitting hat.
 The tours take place rain or shine–no refunds based on weather.

 If it’s raining, snowing, blowing, and miserable, will the tour still go on?
 Wisconsin weather is unpredictable but we will go rain or shine.
 We will try toprotect you from the elements and we will try to make every effort to get close to entrances of partner sites.
 Most sites are covered in some way.
 We will provide umbrellas and rain ponchos as needed.
 (If the conditions deteriorate to the point rivers are running with blood and it rains locusts, it is an “everyone for themselves” operating procedure.)